Henrique-Shiguemoto/rmathlib/README.md

 After this you'll have access to all the resources from this library.

+The <code>samples</code> folder has samples/test files to show how functions, structures and #define's are used.

 # What you can do with mthlib

 - 2D, 3D and 4D vector operations